 Getting Started with Blazor DropDown List Component in Web App

-This section briefly explains about how to include Blazor DropDown List component in your Blazor Web App using Visual Studio.
+This section briefly explains about how to include Blazor DropDown List component in your Blazor Web App using Visual Studio, Visual Studio Code and .NET CLI.

 Prerequisites